Hoyg/Java-CI-CD-with-Jenkins/README.md

     ![webhook config](images/webhookconfig.png)

-1. Once the changes are saved, you will see a success message in the page and the changes are tested with a ping to the Jenkins server.
+1. Once the changes are saved, you will see a success message on the page and the changes are tested with a ping to the Jenkins server.
     ![Changes](images/successmsg.png)

 1. If the test succeeds, you will see a *green tick* next to the created webhook in the same change.